 Ultra-Detectable Warning Mats are an economical way to stay in compliance with the Americans Disabilities Act (ADA).
 Regulation compliance is important to all businesses and facilities throughout the country.
 ADA pads feature flexible matting surfaces that include raised, truncated domes to serve as an immediate texture change for walkers.
 ADA pads precede intersections to warn pedestrians with visual impairments of the upcoming traffic junction.

-The ADA warning pads have tough fibers that create firm, durable surfaces to warn oncoming walkers.
+Ultra-Detectable Warning Mats have tough fibers that create firm, durable surfaces to warn oncoming walkers.
 Each detectable warning surface is additionally coated in two layers of gel to protect against sunlight and allow the mat to maintain its strength and color over an extended period of time.
-When compared to other composites, this unbreakable pad offers increased slip and impact resistance.
+When compared to other composites, this unbreakable ADA pad offers increased slip and impact resistance.

 - Raised Surface

 - Flexible, Unbreakable Construction

 - Several Color Options (Yellow, Brick Red, Safety Red, and Black)